feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> If you were Algerian, you might enjoy singing "Ya Rayah" by Dahmane El Harrachi
+#> You might enjoy singing "Khalouni N3ich" by Khaled when running under the rain
-#> when running under the rain, and "Azzaba" by Cheb Khaled when thinking of a
+#> and "Ya Zahra Fi Dawah" when admiring a flower.
-#> flower.
 ```

 You can also access the history of the `broadcasting` using the